CIRCLE is working on two imbricated studies in introductory psychology:

 Introductory Psychology Knowledge Inventory

 Can we develop a reliable and valid assessment tool to measure student learning of core concepts in introductory psychology?

-We are developing the inventory based on the established scale-development procedures in the field of psychology.
-We are evaluating the inventory based on established criteria and essential metrics—construct validity, content validity, and criterion validity.
+We are developing an inventory of introductory psychology knowledge based on the established scale-development procedures in the field of psychology.
+We are evaluating the inventory based on established criteria and essential metrics—construct validity, content validity, criterion validity, and test-retest reliability.

 Active Learning in Introductory Psychology

 Do active-learning pedagogies in psychology improve student learning of core concepts compared to traditional approaches to teaching psychology?